 For instance, the stars of the famous Big Dipper asterism are circumpolar at all latitudes north of 41o north latitude, which includes the northern half of the mainland United States and most of Europe.

 How many circumpolar stars appear in your sky depends on where you are.
-At the Earth’s North and South Poles, every star is circumpolar.
-At the Earth’s equator, no star is circumpolar.
-Places between the equator and poles have some stars that are circumpolar, and some stars that rise and set daily (like the sun).
+At the Earth’s North and South Poles, every visible star is circumpolar.
+At the Earth’s equator, no star is circumpolar because all the stars rise and set daily in that part of the world.
+Places in between the equator and poles have some stars that are circumpolar, and some stars that rise and set daily (like the sun).

 We in the Northern Hemisphere are lucky to have a moderately-bright star, Polaris, nearly coinciding with the north celestial pole – the point in the sky that’s at zenith (straight overhead) at the Earth’s North Pole.